Related Materials: More Employees & Workplaces Guidance | All Guidance

 Industrial air cleaners typically do not have CADR ratings.
 Instead, the manufacturer's rated airflow (in CFM) is incorporated into the Air Changes per Hour calculation provided in Section 2.
 Definitions.
 Depending on the fresh air ventilation in the room, ACHs of 2.5-6 are needed, with lower values working for well-ventilated rooms, and ACHs of 4-6 for rooms with marginal ventilation.

-On November 30, 2020, Cal/OSHA implemented a mandatory emergency temporary standard (ETS) to prevent employee exposure to COVID-19 in California workplaces, with the following exceptions: (1) when employees are covered by CCR Title 8, Section 5199, the Aerosol Transmissible Diseases standard; (2) when employees are working from home; or (3) in places of employment with one employee who does not have contact with other persons.
+On June 17, 2021, Cal/OSHA implemented a revised version of the mandatory emergency temporary standard (ETS) originally implemented on November 30, 2020, to prevent employee exposure to COVID-19 in California workplaces, with the following exceptions: (1) when employees are covered by CCR Title 8, Section 5199, the Aerosol Transmissible Diseases standard; (2) when employees are working from home; or (3) in work locations with one employee who does not have contact with other persons; or (4) when employees are teleworking from a location of the employee’s choice which is not under control of the employer.

 The ETS appears in CCR Title 8, Sections 3205 COVID-19 Prevention; 3205.1 Multiple COVID-19 Infections and COVID-19 Outbreaks; 3205.2 Major COVID-19 Outbreaks; 3205.3 COVID-19 Prevention in Employer-Provided Housing; and 3205.4 COVID-19 Prevention in Employer-Provided Transportation to and from Work.